tilgovi/awsadvent-coreos-kubernetes/index.md

 NOTE: There's a way to use the FLEETCTL\_TUNNEL environment variable in order to use fleetctl locally on your laptop/desktop.
-I'll leave this to a viewer exercise.
+I'll leave this as a viewer exercise.

 Fleet is capable of tracking containers that fail (via systemd signals).
 It will reschedule a container for another node if